 The impairment level was based on a value in use impairment review performed by management that assessed future cashflows and forecasts of results for a 4 year period that showed an overall projected trading loss.
-The position has not been revisited in the current year due to the timing of business restructuring activities that have occurred in Riverwise and the uncertainty about the reliability of maintainable earnings projections immediately post business restructuring.
+The position has not been revisited through a formal impairment review in the current year as the financial performance following the business restructure that occurred in Riverwise in the prior year has not improved to the levels expected.